 Big things are happening on TV Tropes!
 New admins, new designs, fewer ads, mobile versions, beta testing opportunities, thematic discovery engine, fun trope tools and toys, and much more - Learn how to help here and discuss here.

-Castlevania: Lament Of Innocence and Curse Of Darkness both have "Crazy" modes unlocked after completion.
-Former's version is still much easier than latter's and actually changes things other than the amount of damage the enemies can take and dish out, such as giving bosses additional attacks and changing a jumping puzzle, while the latter focuses more on enemies that take absurd amounts of abuse to kill and who kill you in 1 or 2 hits unless you spend the first 10 hours of gameplay grinding levels on skeletons.
-And to add more insult to injury, you can't even use the Bragging Rights Reward you get for beating the mode in a normal game in CoD like you can in LoI, making it practically useless.
+Lament of Innocence and Curse of Darkness both have "Crazy" modes unlocked after completion.
+The former's version is still much easier than the latter's and actually changes things other than the amount of damage the enemies can take and dish out, such as giving bosses additional attacks and changing a jumping puzzle, while the latter focuses more on enemies that take absurd amounts of abuse to kill and who kill you in 1 or 2 hits unless you spend the first 10 hours of gameplay grinding levels on skeletons.
+And to add more insult to injury, you can't even use the Bragging Rights Reward you get for beating the mode in a normal game in COD like you can in LOI, making it practically useless.

 The Xbox version of Ninja Gaiden has a Very Hard mode, while Black and Sigma added Master Ninja, which was even harder.

 Ninja Gaiden 2 also features a Master Ninja mode which is, arguably, even harder than Master Ninja in Black and the leaderboard for Master Ninja in Black had less than 1000 people.
 It's worth noting that the only requirement to be on this leaderboard was to actually complete Master Ninja mode.

 God of War has a God mode and (in the sequel) a Titan mode.
 One section in the latter (the second titan minotaur), which is already hard in normal, becomes a purely luck-based affair.
 The enemies took more hits and hit harder, you received less orbs, and magic used substantially more magic - the game was not pulling any punches.
 Its a wonder they didn't try to replace the blades with cotton swabs.